Q: How is the Arenus Colic Assurance Program different from other colic programs?

 Q: Where can I purchase the CAP qualifying products and remain in compliance with the CAP regulations?

-A: Once making your initial purchase with Arenus, you may purchase your CAP qualifying products directly from Arenus, your veterinarian or one of our select retailers.
+A: Once making your initial purchase with Arenus or your veterinarian, you may continue purchasing your CAP qualifying products directly from Arenus or your veterinarian, or you may choose to purchase at one of our select retailers.

 Q: How do I feed the qualifying Assure System products to be in compliance with the CAP?